jackieodonnell/VendingMachine/README.md

 <br>

 ## Unit Testing
-The test classes listed below encapsulate the following JUnit tests:
+The test classes listed below encapsulate the JUnit tests for the following units:

  Test Class            | Methods Tested
 ------------------------|-------------